Suzugamori execution grounds

+History

 The site measured about 74×16.2 meters.
 It was located along the Tōkaidō near the entrance to Edo.
 Criminals were executed on the outskirts of the city to avoid the "spiritual pollution" of the city.
 A memorial is currently located on a triangular piece of land where Kyu-Tokaido Avenue and Dai-Ichi Keihin Route cross, alongside Route 15 (the Number 1 Keihin Expressway) in Minami Ōi, Shinagawa, Tokyo.
 It is about a ten-minute walk from Ōmori-Kaigan Station on the Keikyū Main Line.

 At the time, Suzugamori was on Edo (Tokyo) Bay, and criminals were also executed in the bay.
 They were suspended upside-down, and drowned when the tide rose.

 The first person executed at Suzugamori is thought to have been Marubashi Chūya, a leader of the Keian Uprising.
 He had already been killed but was drowned as an example to prevent similar uprisings.
 Other criminals executed at Suzugamori include Ten'ichi-bō and Yaoya Oshichi.

 A few remnants are still on the site.
 Among them are a well, an iron post for execution by burning, and a stone base for erecting wooden pillars for crucifixion.
 (The stone base has been moved from its original position.)